 - Gloves – Lacrosse gloves are not your ordinary gauntlets.
 These accessories are designed to guard your fingers, hands, and wrists against checks and shaft hits.
 They are usually made of durable material that is also lightweight.

 - Shoes/Cleats – Wearing the wrong footwear could sabotage your game even with the right shaft and pads.
 You, therefore, want to purchase cleats that give good traction on various surfaces.
-Lacrosse cleats come in numerous styles and builds for every foot size.
+Lacrosse cleats come in numerous styles and build for every foot size.

 Buying equipment for a lacrosse game is different from purchasing products for other popular games.
 The tools that you buy for lacrosse depend on the position that you play.